 There is a nice cafe just across from it where you can take in the views of the massive church over a cappuccino.
 It makes for a nice rest stop and I lingered longer than the 15 minutes I had planned!

 I didn’t actually stay in Kitee, but stayed in one of the cottages at the Pajarinhovi Holiday Centre, southwest of Kitee on highway 6.
 My room was a good size and felt homey – not like a hotel at all!

 For this reason, I would recommend staying in Kitee to minimize the time that you’re on highway 6.
-Having said that, the Pajarinhovi Holiday Centre is a great place to stay if you are not cycling and are travelling with children.
-There’s a lake nearby, hiking trails, a small water park and a small zoo.
+Having said that, the Pajarinhovi Holiday Centre is a great place to stay if you are not cycling and are traveling with children.
+There’s a lake nearby, hiking trails, a small water park, and a small zoo.

 Where to Eat: